 The ARCS Foundation name can be found in the oldest building in Breiðdalsvík, Iceland thanks to 1987 Scientist of the Year George P. L. Walker, the acclaimed University of Hawai‘i geologist widely considered to be the father of modern volcanology.
-Tucked atop a file cabinet In a recreation of his academic office exhibited at the Breiðdalssetur Research and Heritage Center is the engraved koa bowl presented to the late Dr. Walker by the Honolulu Chapter.
-Among his many international honors, Dr. Walker received Iceland’s Order of the Falcon (the equivalent of a knighthood) for revolutionizing understanding of the island’s geology.
+Tucked atop a file cabinet In a recreation of Dr. Walker's academic office exhibited at the Breiðdalssetur Research and Heritage Center is the engraved koa bowl presented to him by the Honolulu Chapter.
+His many international honors include Iceland’s Order of the Falcon (the equivalent of a knighthood) for revolutionizing understanding of the island’s geology.

 Mark Hixon, Zoology (2021) Loic LeMarchand, University of Hawai‘i Cancer Research Center (2020) Margaret McFall-Ngai, Pacific Biosciences Research Center (2019) Karen Meech, Institute for Astronomy (2018) Richard Yanagihara, John A. Burns School of Medicine (2017) Brent Tully, Institute for Astronomy (2016) Ruth Gates, Hawai‘i Institute of Marine Biology (2015) deceased Sheila Conant, Zoology (2014) Angel Yanagihara, John A. Burns School of Medicine (2013) Bin Wang, Meteorology (2012) Cecilia Shikuma, John A. Burns School of Medicine (2011) Hope Jahren, Geochemistry (2010) Margo Edwards, Geophysics and Planetology (2009) Adelheid Kuehnle, Tropical Plant and Soil Science (2008) John Learned, Physics (2007) Marla J. Berry, John A. Burns School of Medicine (2006) Laurence Kolonel, University of Hawai‘i Cancer Center (2005) John Tonry, Institute for Astronomy (2004) Robert Bidigare, Oceanography (2003) Charles Boyd, John A. Burns School of Medicine (2002) John Madey, Physics (2001) Isabella Abbott, Botany (2000) deceased David Bercovici, Geology and Geophysics (1999) E. Alison Kay, Zoology (1998) deceased Ronald Mau, Environmental Science (1997) David Jewitt, Institute for Astronomy (1996) Fred Mackenzie, Oceanography (1995) Gillian Bryant-Greenwood, John A. Burns School of Medicine (1994) Goro Uehara, Tropical Plant and Soil Science (1993) deceased Anne Alvarez, Plant Pathology (1992) Klaus Wyrtki, Oceanography (1991) deceased Haruyuki Kamemoto, Tropical Plant and Soil Science (1990) deceased Marian Melish, John A. Burns School of Medicine (1989) James Brewbaker, Horticulture (1988) deceased George Walker, Geology and Geophysics (1987) deceased David Karl, Oceanography (1986) Donald Hussong, Geology and Geophysics (1985) Philip Helfrich, Hawai‘i Institute of Marine Biology (1984) Eric Becklin, Institute for Astronomy (1983)